Can I Eat Expired Gravy Beef Commercially Bottled or Canned Unopened?

 Expert Source

-"According to USDA guidelines, commercially canned or bottled gravy beef should be stored in a cool, dry place at a temperature between 50-70°F and consumed within 2-5 years for best quality."
+"According to the FDA, commercially canned or bottled gravy beef should be stored in a cool, dry place at a temperature between 50-70°F and used within 2-5 years of the manufacturing date for best quality and safety."

 ✅Fresh Gravy Beef Commercially Bottled or Canned Unopened